glitchdetector/gd_tornado/README.md

 # gd_tornado
-Lua-based Port of https://github.com/CamxxCore/TornadoScript for FiveM
+Lua-based Port of @CamxxCore's https://github.com/CamxxCore/TornadoScript for FiveM

  - Can be configured at runtime to move from A to B
  - Lifts vehicles and peds (can be configured)